 Sun damage lasts

-Do you want to know how to prevent sun damaged skin?
+Do you want to know how to prevent sun-damaged skin?

-Whether it be rain, hail or sunshine and seven days a week please.
+Cover up and wear sunscreen, whether it is rain, hail or sunshine and seven days a week, please.

 Because chances are you don’t live in a windowless cave.